decodingml/llm-twin-course/.github/ISSUE_TEMPLATE/technical-troubleshooting-or-bugs.md

 ---
-name: Bug report
+name: Technical troubleshooting or bugs
-about: Create a report to help us improve
+about: Technical troubleshooting or bugs
-title: ''
+title: Technical troubleshooting or bugs
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the bug or technical issue**
 A clear and concise description of what the bug is.

 **To Reproduce**